deepin-community/python3.11/Doc/library/sqlite3.rst

    .. method:: set_trace_callback(trace_callback)

-      Register callable *trace_callback* to be invoked for each SQL statement that is actually executed by the SQLite backend.
+      Register :term:`callable` *trace_callback* to be invoked
+      for each SQL statement that is actually executed by the SQLite backend.

       The only argument passed to the callback is the statement (as :class:`str`) that is being executed.
 The return value of the callback is